mastercomfig/mastercomfig/docs/customization/see_also.md

   — An "advanced" TF2 loadouts and resupply script

 * [TF2 Domination Remover](https://gamebanana.com/mods/36617)
-  — Removes all things related to domination in TF2, like domination sounds and the revenge icon above the head
+  — Removes all things related to Domination in TF2, like Domination sounds and the Revenge icon above the head

 * [Disable Miss Pauling's Contract Alerts](https://gamebanana.com/mods/325900)
-  — Disables Miss Pauling's annoying alerts and the Incoming message hud panel
+  — Disables Miss Pauling's alerts and the Incoming message hud panel